Our Studio in Bristol houses a strong team of the industry's leading artists whose combined talents create beautiful moving images.

 Ryan became the youngest addition to the Moonraker team in 2016.
-He is a compositor and generalist with a background in art & design.
+He is a compositor and generalist with a background in art and design.
 Beginning his professional career as an accomplished After Effects artist he has been keen to expand his skills with other software such as Fusion, Nuke and Maya.

-Moving to Bristol in early 2016, Ryan has immersed himself in the city's music & art culture.
+Moving to Bristol in early 2016, Ryan has immersed himself in the city's music and art culture.
 He is an avid gamer and film fan who likes to stay creative, enjoying drawing and painting.

 Mark Hartshorn: Systems Administrator

 Mark joins the Moonraker team with 12 years’ worth of experience in IT and networking services behind him.
 In his role as Systems Administrator he looks after the upkeep and maintenance of the Studio technology and infrastructure.